wangzqi/StockAlert/src/README.md

 ## Running Instructions
-This folder contains the code to generate the input and send to Kinesis, and front end.
+This folder contains the code to generate the input and front end.
 Both of them run on the same AWS EC2 instance.

 ### EC2
 * Spin up an EC2 instance (m4.large is used here).